skyfox69/jsapi/README.md

 ### The `api_params` method

-`api_params` can be used to read request parameters by an instance of an API operation's model class.
-The parameters are casted according the operation's `parameter` and `request_body` definitions.
+`api_params` can be used to read request parameters by an instance of an operation's model class.
+The request parameters are casted according the operation's `parameter` and `request_body` definitions.

 ```ruby
   params = api_params('foo')